r06521601/CCTVindoor/README.md

 Cause project built on the web system, when the construction site engineer uses the app to take photos, the web will show the person's position on the 3D model.

-## [Homography matrix][1]
+## [Homography matrix[1]][1]

 Homography matrix transform used to transfer the coordinate system of CCTV to coordinate system of the real world.
-To be solve the unknow parameters, I used 4 pairs of coordinates to find the value of each parameter.
-For concept of homography matrix, see the image bellow:
+To solve the unknown parameters, I used 4 pairs of coordinates to find the value of each parameter.
+For the concept of homography matrix, see the image below:

 ![thumbnail](homography.png)

+To calculate the homography matrix, plz follow the steps below:

+1. Find 4 pairs of coordinates.
+2. use homography.py to calculate the transform.
+3. pass parameters of the transform to src/extensions/homography.js

 ## To Do